EleutherAI/lm-evaluation-harness/lm_eval/tasks/turkishmmlu/README.md

 ## Evaluation

 5-Shot evaluation results from the paper includes open and closed source SOTA LLM with different architectures.
 For this study, multilingual and Turkish adapted models are tested.

+The evaluation results of this study are obtained using the provided configurations with LM Evaluation Harness.

 | Model               | Source | Average | Natural Sciences | Math | Turkish L & L | Social Sciences and Humanities |
 | ------------------- | ------ | ------- | ---------------- | ---- | ------------- | ------------------------------ |